UPenn-CIT599/final-project-la-parking-ticket-wizard/README.md

 ## Running The Program

 Running `ParkingTicketWizard` class will run the overall backend side of the program: the data cleaning and data analysis & visualization.
 This will generate the image files of graphs and charts so that they can be used by the `GUI` class.
+The original dataset can be downloaded from Kaggle :https://www.kaggle.com/cityofLA/los-angeles-parking-citations After downloading the zip file from Kaggle, you will need to unzip it and place the `parking-citations.csv` file to the project folder which is one level above src folder.

 Running `GUI` class will show the actual window of the program for the user interaction.
+To run `GUI` class directly you will need to place the cleaned dataset `parking-citations_cleaned.csv` file to he project folder which is one level above src folder.
+The cleaned dataset file can be downloaded from here: https://drive.google.com/a/seas.upenn.edu/file/d/1Z38yOiO5r1p_pa_bzT9iTif26cNiOSWb/view?usp=sharing

 ![gui][gui]